-Sr. Reviewer: Assistant Vice President, Information Technology Assistance Center
+Sr. Reviewer: Associate Vice President, Information Technology Assistance Center

-This policy and procedure statement (PPS) establishes a standard methodology for determining which computing platforms, Microsoft Windows or Apple macOS, is provided for use in Information Technology (IT)-supported academic classrooms.
+This policy and procedure statement establishes a standard methodology for determining which computing platforms, Microsoft Windows (PC) or Apple macOS (MAC), are provided for use in Information Technology (IT)-supported academic classrooms.

 The Council of Chairs will be notified prior to implementing any material change to this policy.